Density, Anyway

 What Happens to Water’s Density When It’s Heated?

 You’ve probably noticed this in everyday life: ice floats in a glass of water, and steam rises from a boiling pot.
-Practically speaking, the answer lies in how water behaves when heated—a quirk that’s both fascinating and critical to understanding everything from weather patterns to engineering.
+On the flip side, the answer lies in how water behaves when heated—a quirk that’s both fascinating and critical to understanding everything from weather patterns to engineering.
 But why does this happen?
 Let’s break it down.

 What Is Density, Anyway?

 Density is how much mass is packed into a given volume.
-Think of it as the “stuffiness” of a substance.
-In real terms, density matters because it explains why some things sink and others float.
-To give you an idea, a brick is denser than a balloon because the same space holds more matter in the brick.
+Which means think of it as the “stuffiness” of a substance.
+As an example, a brick is denser than a balloon because the same space holds more matter in the brick.
+Even so, density matters because it explains why some things sink and others float.
 Water’s density is 1 gram per cubic centimeter at room temperature, which is why it’s the standard for measuring other substances.

 Why Does Water Act So Weirdly When Heated?